mfornace/nupack-docs-dev/sources/analysis.md

 ### Results for individual test tubes

-You can index into an `AnalysisResult` object via a `Tube` to get a `TubeResult` object containing all the tube ensemble quantities that were calculated in a `tube_analysis` or `complex_concentrations` calculation.
+You can index into an `AnalysisResult` object via either a `Tube` object or a tube name.
+This will return a `TubeResult` object containing all the tube ensemble quantities that were calculated in a `tube_analysis` or `complex_concentrations` calculation.
 This class contains the following fields:

 - `complex_concentrations`: a `dict` from `Complex` to its [equilibrium concentration](definitions.md#equilibrium-complex-concentrations) in molar (held as a `float`).
 - `ensemble_pair_fractions`: a square matrix of [test tube ensemble pair fractions](definitions.md#test-tube-ensemble-pair-fractions).
 Row and column indices refer to the concatenated base index formed by concatenating the strands of the input `Tube` (in order).
 This field is `None` if  pair probabilities were not calculated (i.e., if option `pairs` was not specified for the `tube_analysis` or `complex_analysis` job).